plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 <img src="{{ site.url }}/assets/clean-architecture/Interactor.Controller.Presenter.png" class="dynimg"/>

-From that we can see already that controllers and presenters live in the "interface adpaters" circle (green color) which gives a strong hint: they are adapters only - and we don't want to have adapers much of logic right?
+From that we can already see that controllers and presenters live in the "interface adpaters" circle (green) which gives a strong hint: they are adapters only - and we don't want to have adapers much of logic right?
-Adapters just map from one world to another.

 Let me zoom a little bit out of the picture to get the full context.

 <img src="{{ site.url }}/assets/clean-architecture/User.Interactor.Flow.png" class="dynimg"/>

-So what do we see here?
-Following the purple arrow we can see the control flow of a user interaction with a system:
+What do we see here?
+Following the purple arrow we can see the control flow of a user interacting with a system:

 1. The user interacts with the view.